| Alnwick Castle

 Catholics.
 Thomas and his family lived for many years at Alnwick, but the succession of James brought new

+hope.
 Alas, it was not to be, and James soon reneged on the promises he had made to Thomas Percy regarding

 toleration for the English Catholics.
 Percy, a close friend of Robert Catesby, was soon drawn into the folds